spe1020/asknostr/CONTEXT.md

 ### Test Setup

-Wrap components with the `TestApp` component to provide required context providers:
+The project includes a `TestApp` component that provides all necessary context providers for testing.
+Wrap components with this component to provide required context providers:

 ```tsx
 import { describe, it, expect } from 'vitest';